italoosorio/SilkBuilder-Doc/tags/Form.md

 Defines if the component will be initialized after being created.<br>Default Value: *true*.
 ### cssClass
 The CSS class or classes to be added to the Form.<br>Default Value: *Empty*.
+### toggleList
+The list of comma separated elements which will be toggle together with the component.<br>The value "parent" toggles the immediate parent element.<br>The value "grandpa" toggles the grandparent element.<br>Default Value: *Empty*.
+### toggleEdit
+The list of comma separated elements which will be toggle when the form is in editing mode.<br>Default Value: *Empty*.